 COVID-19.
 An earthquake in Nepal.
 Ongoing conflict in Syria and Yemen.
-Hurricane Dorian in the Bahamas.
+A hurricane in the Bahamas.
 When emergencies hit, people feel it in all parts of their lives, including education.
 Yet during a crisis, very few organizations offer support to students whose education is suddenly thrown into jeopardy.

 IIE’s Emergency Student Fund (ESF) provides grants to international college students in the U.S. when natural disasters, war, or other crises threaten their education.
 Many face financial pressure to return home or drop out because their family circumstances have changed dramatically.
 IIE helps these students cover essential needs, including basic living expenses.

 What You Can Do